 Rather than wait out the war, Hamilton decided to start his military career and fight back against the British army.
 He joined a volunteer militia and served as the lieutenant, and then later on, he became the captain of an artillery unit.

-Hamilton's First Trip to Albany
+His First Trip to Albany

 Hamilton's Marriage to Elizabeth Schuyler

 In early 1780, the two would meet once again in Morristown, New Jersey.
 Elizabeth Schuyler was heading to Philadelphia to meet up with her parents, and during the trip, stopped at her aunt's house in New Jersey.
-At the time, Washington was encamped in Morristown, and Hamilton was with him.
+At the time, George Washington was encamped in Morristown, and Hamilton was with him.

 When Schuyler visited the encampment, she befriended Washington's wife, Martha, and met with Hamilton.
-The two immediately connected, and after Schuyler left, both began to write letters back and forth to each other.
+The two immediately connected, and after Schuyler left, they began to write letters back and forth to each other.
 Their relationship grew so fast, in fact, that they would marry that December at the Schuyler Estate.